PasuSewa/Desktop-FrontEnd/README.md

 ## Electron

-**Before anything, to run these commands you must have yarn already installed in your PC.**
+**Before anything, to run these commands you must have yarn already installed in your PC or Mac.**

 There are two commands that you wnat to know.
-First is how to run the project in the local environment:
+The first one is how to run the project in the local environment:

 `npm run electron:serve`

-The other useful-to-know command is:
+And the other useful-to-know command is:

 `npm run electron:build`

-In order to create the installer file.
+Which is used to create the installer file for production.
 (It will create the installer required for the system you are in at the time of building).

 ---